fChristenson/My-life-as-a-programmer/README.md

 > What should I do if I get distracted/bored whenever I'm coding something that's monotous?

-> I'm a software engineer.
-I have experience of around 7 years.
-What should I do to revive my career?

 ## Pending tutorials

 > What concept do a junior developer need to learn in order to grasp the workflow and code structure of a large scale company.
 I've seen you talk about MVC as a way to structure code in web development.
 Are there any other concepts that one should try to learn or understand to be able to work with a large team?